Three Miniatures for Clarinet and Piano: Analysis

-The two outer movements of this composition are active and fast, while the middle one is slower and more meditative.
+The two outer movements are active and fast, while the middle one is slower and more meditative.

 Reception

 The Miniatures were negatively received by critics.
 Vincent McDermott, from The Musical Quarterly, described the whole set of miniatures as "dull".
 However, the miniatures were some of the few early compositions accepted for publication.

 Notable recordings

 Following are some of the most well-known recordings of this piece: